Roads near Meadow Garden

 Signer of the Declaration of Independence

 George Walton began life very differently from many of our founders.
 He was orphaned at a young age.
 He first apprenticed as a carpenter.
 However, he soon educated himself and then apprenticed as a lawyer.
 At just 26 years old, his fellow patriots elected to the Continental Congress.
-He was one of the two youngest men to sign the document.
-In addition to serving in the Continental Congress and signing the Declaration, George Walton led a distinguished career, serving in all three branches of government and the military.
+He was one of the youngest men to sign the Declaration of Independence.
+In addition, George Walton led a distinguished career, serving in all three branches of government and the military.
 Find out more …